angular/angular/aio/content/guide/i18n-common-translation-files.md

 The following example demonstrates naming the output file.

-<code-example path="i18n/doc-files/commands.sh" region="extract-i18n-out-file" language="sh"></code-example>
+<code-example path="i18n/doc-files/commands.sh" region="extract-i18n-out-file"></code-example>

 ## Create a translation file for each language

 To create a translation file for a locale or language, complete the following actions.

-1. [Extract the source language file][AioGuideI18nCommonTranslationFilesExtractTheSourceLanguageFile]
+1. [Extract the source language file][AioGuideI18nCommonTranslationFilesExtractTheSourceLanguageFile].
-1. Make a copy of the source language file to create a *translation* file for each language
+1. Make a copy of the source language file to create a *translation* file for each language.
-1. Rename the *translation* file to add the locale
+1. Rename the *translation* file to add the locale.

     <code-example language="file">

-    messages.xlf --> message.{locale}.xlf
+    messages.xlf --&gt; message.{locale}.xlf

     </code-example>

-1. Create a new directory at your project root named `locale`
+1. Create a new directory at your project root named `locale`.

     <code-example language="file">